malakayasantha/Dice-Roller/README.md

-Dice Roller - A Dice Roll mobile game application using Kotlin.
+Dice Roller - A Dice Roller is a mobile application game using Kotlin.